aspose-page/Aspose.Page-API-References/english/net/aspose.page.xps.presentation.pdf/pdfsaveoptions/outlinetreeheight/_index.md

 ---
 title: OutlineTreeHeight
 second_title: Aspose.Page for .NET API Reference
 description: Specifies the height of the document outline tree to save.
 0  the outline tree will not be converted 1  only the first level outline items will be converted ans so on.
+Default is 10.
 type: docs
 weight: 50
 url: /net/aspose.page.xps.presentation.pdf/pdfsaveoptions/outlinetreeheight/
 ---
 ## PdfSaveOptions.OutlineTreeHeight property

 Specifies the height of the document outline tree to save.
 0 - the outline tree will not be converted, 1 - only the first level outline items will be converted, ans so on.
+Default is 10.

 ```csharp
 public int OutlineTreeHeight { get; set; }